james65535/james65535.github.io/content/projects/drg-prototype-1.md

 * Easy to extend as Objects and code have been developed to make use of Unreal Engine's [Interface API](https://docs.unrealengine.com/5.2/en-US/interfaces-in-unreal-engine/) and does not hard code any specific class inheritance requirements other than the Interface.

 * Magnetised Rooms which can instantly snap to other Rooms around it after being resized

+### Third Party Attribution
+* Designers bring their own Meshes and Assets but the plugin includes examples which point to Unreal's Starter Content Pack